 A holiday in Penryn puts you in a prime position for the myriad of attractions and activities West Cornwall has to offer.
 There are golden, sandy beaches nearby, enchanting walks along the rugged coastline and Helford River, plus plenty of opportunities for a traditional Cornish cream tea.

-Discover some of our favourite places which make this town so unique with our local’s guide to Penryn.
+Discover some of our favourite places which make this town so unique with our guide to things to do in Penryn.

 About the town: